- PrEP is highly effective in preventing the sexual transmission of HIV.

 PrEP isn’t the right choice for everyone.
 People who are able to consistently use condoms and other HIV prevention strategies don’t need PrEP.

 If your partners definitely don’t have HIV, then PrEP isn’t needed.
-And if you have a partner who is living with HIV, taking HIV treatment and has an undetectable viral load, then the risk of HIV transmission is extremely low anyway.
+And if you have a partner who is living with HIV, taking HIV treatment and has an undetectable viral load, there is no risk of HIV transmission anyway.

 If it would be difficult for you to take pills regularly (either every day or every time you have sex) without missing doses, then PrEP would not be suitable.
 It might not be suitable for people who dislike the idea of relying on medication or don’t want to go to regular medical appointments.